-2.1 Specific Objectives
+2.3 Specific Objectives

-- a) To reorient and refresh the capacity of HRDs on legal and policy frameworks governing legal aid provision in Tanzania (including any current developments). - b) To improve HRDs understanding on their mandates and boundaries in legal aid provision. - c) To discuss, analyze and document legal aid provision challenges facing HRDs at various levels. - d) To improve the networking and knowledge sharing among HRDs who provide legal aid services in various parts of Tanzania.
+- a) To reorient and refresh the capacity of HRDs on legal and policy frameworks governing legal aid provision in Tanzania (including any current developments) - b) To improve HRDs understanding on their mandates and boundaries in legal aid provision

+- c) To discuss, analyze and document legal aid provision challenges facing HRDs at various levels. - d) To improve the networking and knowledge sharing among HRDs who provide legal aid services in various parts of Tanzania. - e) To improve the capacity of HRDs to handle and management legal cases at all levels (client, interview, Alternative dispute resolution, legal drafting, and legal representation

-2.2 Expected Outputs
+2.4 Expected Outputs

-- a) Improved skills and legal knowledge of HRDs who provide legal aid services. - b) Improved legal aid services to human rights defenders who face legal challenges, especially at grass-root level. - c) Improved access of legal assistance to the underprivileged and vulnerable communities. - d) Forged networking, engagement, and learning relationship among HRDs and the learning institutions. - e) Number of statutory non-compliance cases among HRDs working on legal aid reduced.
+- Improved skills and legal knowledge of HRDs who provide legal aid services. - Improved legal aid services to human rights defenders who face legal challenges especially at grassroot level. - Improved access of legal assistance to the underprivileged and vulnerable community - Forged networking, engagement, and learning relationship among HRDs and the learning institutions - Number of statutory non-compliance cases among HRDs working on legal aid reduced. - The capacity of HRDs institutions to solicit and manage legal aid funds increased.